james2doyle/ohdoylerules.com/content/personal-project/kaenon-logo.md

-/*
+---
-Title: Kaenon Vector Logo
+Title: "Kaenon Vector Logo"
-Date: 2014-04-10
+Date: "2014-04-10"
-Category: Personal Project,Web
+Category: "Personal Project"
-Template: post
+Template: "post"
-Desctiption: The Kaenon logo in a vector SVG format
+Description: "The Kaenon logo in a vector SVG format"
-Keywords: Kaenon, logo, vector, svg, ai, image, macvim, icon, icns */
+Keywords: ["Kaenon", "logo", "vector", "svg", "ai", "image", "macvim", "icon", "icns"]
+---

 Here is another logo.
 This one is for the Kaenon sunglasses brand.
 This was very hard to find.
 It doesn't include the little gradient on the original logo.
 Maybe I will add that in the future.